slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Life is Capitalism but art is Socialism.'*

+> *'Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings.' -- Robert Benchley*

 <!--
 - Everything that is not a law of nature is just a shared belief.
 Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.